UBCSailbot/raye-local-pathfinding/README.md

 * `rostopic pub /forceLocalPathUpdate` then press TAB repeatedly to get a default messsage.
 Then send it to force a local path change, which will change the path, regardless if the new path is lower cost than the current one or not.

 * `rostopic pub /changeGPS` then press TAB repeatedly to get a default message.
-Edit the message to get sailbot position that you want.
+Edit the message to get sailbot position and speed that you want.
 This will change the sailbot position.

 * `rosparam set /global_wind_direction_degrees 70` to update the global wind direction.